automata-devops-io/go-repo-man/README.md

 - Rules are enforced for admins
 - Require Code owner review

-We will also be creating the `main` branch and `Readme.md` as will as creating an issue to notify us that the rules were enforced
+We will also be creating the `main` branch and `Readme.md` as well as creating an issue to notify us that the rules were enforced

 #### Microservice - Structure